Culture

 Harry Sweeny

 Harry Sweeny joined our team in 2024 and quickly became a key rider for us in the classics and grand tours.
-This will be the 26-year-old Australian’s fifth season as a pro.
+This is the Australian’s sixth season as a pro.

 He came to cycling late.
 As a kid growing up in Brisbane, where his family moved when he was a child, he played soccer and rugby and did gymnastics and swam.
 He took up triathlon as a schoolboy, but focused on cycling when he was a junior and was recovering from a running injury.
 He started out racing local crits.
 His athleticism soon shone and he was picked to race the world championships in Richmond, Virginia for the Australian national team.